Instrument Rating – Single Engine

 This course can be taken:

-Students can commence their training at any time of the year—subject to availability.
+You can commence training at any time of the year—subject to our availability.

 - Flight training including up to: